Zimbabwe – African Wildlife Orphanage – Images

 • Flexible attitude and hard-working

-• Dietary Requirements: At the moment, the project team cannot accommodate volunteers with a strict vegan or gluten-free diet
+• Dietary Requirements: This project cannot accommodate volunteers with a strict vegan or gluten-free diet

 • Victoria Falls – Guided Trip with the program (2 week minimum): All volunteers staying 2 weeks or more will have the option wot visit this wonder of the world together with the group.
 The tour options here are extensive.
 Bungee jump off the bridge at Victoria Falls or go white water rafting on the mighty Zambezi River.
 Take a leisurely walk around Victoria Falls National Park to see “the smoke that thunders,” one of the natural wonders of the world.
 To finish off the day, go on a nice, relaxing sunset cruise and witness the animals bathing in the river.
 Payments for Victoria Falls are made locally in-country.